suwebdev/WATS-4000-gitbook/bootstrap-new-app/creating-a-new-vuejs-app.md

 ![](/assets/choose-the-default.png)

 ... or manually make some configuration choices.
 The image below show manually choosing the default.
 You use your up/down arrow keys to select in the command line.
 If you choose the manual selection, you will be presented with a series of choices.
-The screen shots below indicate default choices.
+The choices below will load babel and a linter.

 ![](/assets/manually-select-the-default.png)